Zazz-IT/.github/profile/README.md

 # 🌟 Welcome to the Zazz Tech Hub 🌟 <img src="logo.png" alt="Zazz Logo" width="50"/>

 This GitHub space is where **tech meets talent** — a vibrant platform by **Zazz**, a Staff Augmentation-first powerhouse, helping elite teams scale with top-tier engineers across **LATAM and beyond**.
-But we’re not just about placements — we’re about **empowering the next generation of DevOps professionals**.
+But we’re not just about placements — we’re about **empowering the next generation of professionals**.

 ---